The Opposite of Spoiled by Ron Lieber

 - “Why can’t I buy it with my own money?”

-- Respect their intent to pay, but teach delayed gratification and values
+- Respect their effort, but teach values-based choices

 - “Why don’t you get another job to make more money?”

-- Share how your job aligns with your values and who you want to be
+- Share how your job aligns with values and who you want to be

 - “How much money do you make?”

-- When to Start → when a child can count and asks where money comes from
+- Begin when a child can count and asks where money comes from

-- Enough to make choices, but not enough to avoid hard decisions
+- Enough to allow choices, but not enough to avoid trade-offs

-- Offer matching for saving goals or donations
+- Offer matching for savings goals or donations

 - Logistics